 The Duke of Edinburgh's award requires commitment, perseverance and determination.
 The expedition section is usually the favourite part of the award when the participants can explore the countryside of Britain or beyond, learning to become independent as they navigate themselves around some scenic areas of the country.

-The Award offers many challenges and continues to thrive at the College.
-In the past year, 150 pupils have undertaken a Duke of Edinburgh’s Award at Bishop’s Stortford College with an Achievement Rate of 88%, well ahead of the regional rate of 57%.
-In 2017-18, 120 pupils at the College achieved Bronze, Silver or Gold Awards.
+The Award offers many challenges and continues to thrive at Bishop's Stortford College.
+In the past year, 152 pupils have undertaken a Duke of Edinburgh’s Award at the College, with an Achievement Rate of 83%.
+In 2018-19, 110 pupils at the College achieved Bronze, Silver or Gold Awards.

 Fundraising was a popular activity this year, as was helping the elderly, working with Amnesty International and working in local charity shops.
 Learning to drive, learning to cook and photography and media were just some of the newly acquired skills of the participants this year while those doing sport encompassed everything from aerobics to rugby and cycling.
 For the residential section, pupils chose to volunteer at camps for the disabled, to extend their skills at university taster courses or to develop their physical skills by attending specific sports training camps.
 You can read about the Upper 5ths' Silver Assessed expedition in August 2019 here.

 There are three levels to be achieved: